khanu263/SunCycleWallpaper/README.md

 ### Installation

 1. Get four wallpapers -- one each for dusk, dawn, day and night.
 2. Grab `SunCycleChanger.py` and put it anywhere on your system (preferably somewhere in the user filesystem).
-3. Edit the shebang on line 1 to point to your Python executable (e.g. `/usr/bin/python3`)
+3. Edit the shebang on line 1 to point to your Python executable (e.g. `/usr/bin/python3`).
-3. Edit lines 17-20 in the script to point to your desired wallpapers.
+4. Edit lines 17-20 in the script to point to your desired wallpapers.
-4. Create a file for the script to store sunrise/sunset and location data (e.g. `touch SunCycleData.txt`) and edit line 21 in the script to point to that file.
+5. Create a file to store sunrise/sunset and location data (e.g. `touch SunCycleData.txt`) and edit line 21 in the script to point to that file.
+6. Make `SunCycleChanger.py` executable (e.g. `chmod +x /path/to/SunCycleChanger.py`)

 The script is set to the following schedule: